northrn/claude-sales-skills/README.md

 ## Example Usage

 ```
-> find leads for healthcare companies in Northern Ontario
+> find leads for healthcare companies in the Northeast US

 Claude will:
 1. Search for healthcare organizations in the region